LaboratoireMecaniqueLille/Braking_tribometer_command/doc/hardware.md

 Gain: 500N/V

 The pad is mounted on this piezo-electric sensor.
-Due to high thermal sensivity, a water-cooled part is mounted between the pad and the sensor.
+Due to high thermal sensitivity, a water-cooled part is mounted between the pad and the sensor.
-DO NOT FORGET TO OPEN THE WATER TO PREVENT DAMAGING THE SENSOR!
+**Do not forget to open the water to prevent damaging the sensor!**
-Each cell is read by an individual conditionner in the control room.
+Each cell is read by an individual conditioner in the control room.
 The zero can be made manually or through a serial command.